kimdanny/blog/_posts/deep-learning/2019-08-02-single-multi-perceptron.md

 ```

 ### 2-1.
 Implementing Logic Gates with perceptrons
-By using the activation_function above, we are going to implement famous logic gates with perceptron.
+By using the activation_function above, we are going to implement some famous logic gates with perceptron.

 1. AND Gate
 ```python